-Today we spend the hour examining the life of Malcolm X–one of the most influential political figures of the 20th century.
+Today we spend the hour examining the life of Malcolm X — one of the most influential political figures of the 20th century.
 Saturday would have been his 82nd birthday.
-We broadcast excerpts of Malcolm X in his own words and speak to Columbia University Professor Manning Marable who is working on a major biography titled "Malcolm X: A Life of Reinvention" to be published in 2009.
-Marable is the Founding Director of the Institute for Research in African American Studies at Columbia University. [includes rush transcript]
+We broadcast excerpts of Malcolm X in his own words and speak to Columbia University professor Manning Marable, who is working on a major biography titled, “Malcolm X: A Life of Reinvention” to be published in 2009.
+Marable is the founding director of the Institute for Research in African-American Studies at Columbia University. [includes rush transcript]

 But had that fire — had that one gone through that window, it would have fallen on a six-year-old girl, a four-year-old girl and a two-year-old girl.
 And I’m going to tell you, if it had done it, I’d taken my rifle and gone after anybody in sight.
-I would not wait, ’cause in — and I said that because of this: the police know the criminal operation of the Black Muslim movement because they have thoroughly infiltrated it.
+I would not wait, ’cause in — and I said that because of this: The police know the criminal operation of the Black Muslim movement because they have thoroughly infiltrated it.

 AMY GOODMAN: That was Malcolm X speaking at a rally of the newly formed Organization of Afro-American Unity, February 15, 1965.
 A week later he was shot dead at the Audubon Ballroom in Harlem.

-Today, we spend the our with Professor Manning Marable and hear more clips of Malcolm X. Professor Marable, one of the leading experts on the life and legacy of Malcolm X, a professor at Columbia University, close to completing an important new biography called Malcolm X: A Life of Reinvention.
+Today, we spend the hour with Professor Manning Marable and hear more clips of Malcolm X. Professor Marable, one of the leading experts on the life and legacy of Malcolm X, a professor at Columbia University, close to completing an important new biography called Malcolm X: A Life of Reinvention.
 It will be published in 2009.
 Welcome to Democracy Now!